What is the Environmental Conservation on Biological Stations in the Amazon & on the Coast of Ecuador project all about?

 Despite its small landmass, Ecuador is renowned for its mega-diversity due to its variety of life zones, including: mangrove swamps, dry tropical forest, tropical cloud forest, and tropical lowland rainforest.
 Of the world’s known bird species (about 9,000), tiny Ecuador is home to over 1,500.

-This environmental conservation and community education initiative offers volunteer opportunities in six biological stations and reserves around Ecuador.
-You can choose to volunteer in the Amazon rainforest or on the coast and volunteer work includes reforestation, environmental education, community service and development, plant conservation, agroforestry, organic agriculture, sustainable aquaculture, teaching English, public health, field data collection, and scientific research.
+This environmental conservation and community education initiative offers volunteer opportunities on the coast of Ecuador.
+Volunteer work includes reforestation, environmental education, community service and development, plant conservation, agroforestry, organic agriculture, field data collection, and scientific research.
 Come and volunteer and help this amazing work continue, contributing to the sustainability of these essential wildlife conservation initiatives.

-Why choose this Environmental Conservation on Biological Stations project?
+Why choose this Environmental Conservation in Protected Areas project?